isaacnmm/pestpolicy-hugo2XX/content/posts/best-ear-mite-medicine-for-dogs/index.md

 Ear mites (also called Otodectes cynotis mites) is a parasitic infection that is characterized by waxy/black discharge with foul smell.
 Ear mites mainly affects dogs ears causing irritations and discomfort.
 Proper medication against these infections is essential for your dogs healthy life.
 Let's get started!

-##  9 Best Ear Mite Medicine for Dogs 2025
+##  9 Best Ear Mite Medicine for Dogs in 2026

 ### 1. [ZYMOX Otic Dog Ear Treatment - Top Editor's Pick](https://www.amazon.com/dp/B0025YOJXS/?tag=p-policy-20)